kailash-manasarovar/statement/docs/crimes/hypno-tech.md

 1. High value targets making millions for the gangs are known personally.
 1. A small team will monitor such a target's online activity 24-7.
 1. If the target is also under spy-cam surveillance, this includes watching them 24-7.
+1. Hackers told me they had three VIP targets like this, including myself, when I asked.

 ### Background knowledge

 1. For VIP targets this might be years or a whole lifetime of known personal triggers; such as trauma from sex-abuse, family upsets, financial status, everything they've ever said and done, all their relationships, etc.
-1. For regular targets made up of large groups of people filtered into a trigger-bucket, the software knows enough about the population as a whole to know what will get their attention.
+1. For regular targets made up of large groups of people filtered into a trigger-bucket, the software knows enough about the population as a whole to generate memes guaranteed to get their attention.

 ## Installation guide